-The word, Negro, was respectfully utilized when establishing organizations, with a mission to create equality, and empower, as with, The United Negro College Fund (UNCF), founded in April of 1944, by Mary McLeod Bethune, and Frederick D. Patterson, and, The National Council of Negro Women, Inc. (NCNW), founded in 1935, by Mary McLeod Bethune.
+The word, Negro, was respectfully penned when establishing organizations, with a mission to create equality, and empower, as with, The United Negro College Fund (UNCF), founded in April of 1944, by Mary McLeod Bethune, and Frederick D. Patterson, and, The National Council of Negro Women, Inc. (NCNW), founded in 1935, by Mary McLeod Bethune.

 CAUTION: THE WORD NEGRO, MAY BE CONSIDERED OFFENSIVE.
 IT IS NOT RECOMMENDED FOR USE AS AN ADDRESS, OR GREETING BY PEOPLE WHOM ARE NOT BLACK, SIMILAR TO A “CERTAIN WORD” UTILIZED BY BLACK COMEDIANS.
 THERE ARE SIMPLY SOME WORDS NOT MEANT FOR USE BY PEOPLE, WHOM ARE NOT BLACK, AS ITS USE MAY BE CONSIDERED A PEJORATIVE TERM.
 PROCEED WITH CAUTION.

 Cultivate, and cachinnate.
 We are all connected on this planet, we may as well flourish together.